marcoparello/CTF-Writeups/Junior-Crypt-2024/beginner/Stego-with-errors.md

 ![](../images/stego-with-errors-part-10.png)

 `forthcomimg` should be `forthcoming`, so, the error character is `m`.
-Therefore, the current flag is:
+Therefore, the flag is currently:

 ```txt
 grodno{mistakes_m}